trikoder/oauth2-bundle/docs/basic-setup.md

 ## Clearing expired access, refresh tokens and auth codes

-To clear expired access, refresh tokens and auth codes you can use the `trikoder:oauth2:clear-expired-tokens` command.
+To clear expired access and refresh tokens and auth codes you can use the `trikoder:oauth2:clear-expired-tokens` command.

 The command removes all tokens whose expiry time is lesser than the current.